 Marketers are tasked with important decisions when it comes to what strategies, techniques, tools, and platforms to use to achieve their marketing goals.
 So much of business growth is dependent on high-quality, thorough marketing, and the way marketers can scale their success.
 Marketing success is hugely dependent on choosing the most profitable and appropriate marketing strategies for your specific business model and target audience.

 The Return on Investment or ROI is an important element in choosing marketing strategies and approaches that best fit your marketing goals.
-Your marketing efforts will be greatly influenced by how seriously you take ROI and how well you implement it as a means of ensuring business growth through marketing.
+Your marketing efforts will be greatly influenced by how seriously you take ROI and how well you implement it as a means of ensuring high return on sales and business growth through marketing.

 As of late, marketers are choosing between mass marketing or target marketing as their preferred strategy for connecting with their potential and current customers.
 Let's take a deeper look into the ROI in mass marketing and target marketing and each strategy’s effectiveness in lead generation.
 But first, a general overview of each strategy.

 You want to make sure you’re generally knowledgeable in both mass marketing and target marketing to ensure you’re making the best choice for your marketing goals.
 One of the first choices you’ll make is whether marketing to the masses or marketing to smaller, targeted groups is best for achieving your marketing goals.

 Whether you’re creating a mass marketing or target marketing campaign, you must have a clear vision for what indicates success for each marketing project.
 Use these success indicators when creating a marketing campaign to effectively reach the masses or your target group.
 Aside from ROI, success criteria could include:

 We will assess which strategy is better based on the ROI after we tackle some important questions that will help you better understand each marketing strategy and further aid you in making the right choice for your specific marketing goals.